 Also in Tomorrowland is the Tomorrowland Terrace.
 This is a dining location, but mostly used to house the dessert parties at Magic Kingdom.
 When it is open, it makes a great quiet place.
 While you are resting, your kids can run off some energy, as it is a large area.
 Also, there are nice bathrooms right here, that usually aren’t busy.

 If you want to get out of Magic Kingdom completely, but you aren’t staying at a Magic Kingdom Resort, you can still hop over to one of the nearby resorts via the monorail or a water taxi.
+The Walt Disney World Resorts are by far some of the best places to rest at Disney World.
 If you want to take some quiet time, visit Wilderness Lodge.
 On the upper level of the lobby you’ll find comfy chairs and fireplaces.
 Perfect places for quiet!
 Also, Wilderness Lodge is a quiet resort overall.
 Another resort that I find to be quiet is the Grand Floridian.
 The lobby is large, and there is often a piano player in there to provide some nice background music.
 The soft colors and large couches in the lobby area make it a great place to relax.